-I decided to have a survey completed on a house in Aylestone ahead of instructing conveyancers.
-I have been informed that there is a flying freehold aspect to the house.
-My surveyor has said that some banks may refuse to grant a mortgage on this type of home.
+I opted to have a survey carried out on a house in Aylestone ahead of instructing conveyancers.
+I have been told that there is a flying freehold element to the house.
+Our surveyor has said that some lenders may refuse to give a loan on this type of property.

 It depends who your proposed lender is.
-Bank of Scotland has different instructions for example to Halifax.
-If you e-mail us we can check with the appropriate mortgage company.
+HSBC has different requirements for example to Birmingham Midshires.
+Should you wish to call us we can check with the appropriate lender.
 If you lender is happy to lend one our lawyers can assist as they are accustomed to dealing with flying freeholds in Aylestone.
-Conveyancing will be smoother if you use a solicitor in Aylestone especially if they are familiar with such properties in Aylestone.
+Conveyancing may be slightly more expensive based on your lender's requirements.

 I own a leasehold house in Aylestone.
 Conveyancing and Accord Mortgages Ltd mortgage organised.
 A letter has just been received from someone claiming to own the reversionary interest in the property.
 It included a demand for arrears of ground rent dating back to 1994.
 The conveyancing solicitor in Aylestone who previously acted has long since retired.
 What should I do?